KlausGoetzen/hfsdoc/doc/ConfigurationSetup.md

 The alias name is based on the orignal expression in the way, that all characters/sequences in {`+`, `)`, `[`, `]`, `xd`, `,`, `;`} are removed, and {`(`, `-`} are replaced by `_`.

 The Lorentz vector transformation is done by the function `ExpandFml(TStr expr, TTree *t=nullptr)` (or shorter `XP(...)`) in `src/HepFastAux.C` and can be used independently.
-When `t` is specified, the aliase are added to `t` and the returned expression uses them.
+When `t` is specified, the aliases are added to `t` and the returned expression uses them.
 Otherwise the long from is returned.

 Try with loading `HepFastAux.C` and the output of `cfg/demo_jpsi.cfg`.
 ```